open-source-labs/Quell/README.md

 ### Quell Developer Tool

 Quell Developer Tool is currently available as a Chrome developer tools extension.
-[Add it from the Chrome Web Store.](https://chrome.google.com/webstore/detail/quell-developer-tool/jnegkegcgpgfomoolnjjkmkippoellod)
+The easiest way to get it is to [add it from the Chrome Web Store.](https://chrome.google.com/webstore/detail/quell-developer-tool/jnegkegcgpgfomoolnjjkmkippoellod)

 ## Documentation